Is Douching Safe? Examining Risks of Vaginal Douching

 They also have a protective role in miscarriage and preterm birth [3-4].

-When douching with vinegar or antiseptics, you can cause chemical damage to the vaginal microbiome.
-Douching also washes away the good Lactobacillus bacteria, leaving the space open for disruptive bacteria or yeast to grow.
+When douching with vinegar or antiseptics, you can actually cause chemical damage to the vaginal microbiome.
+Douching also washes away the good Lactobacillus bacteria, leaving the door open for disruptive bacteria or yeast to grow.

 By washing out the beneficial lactobacilli, you increase your vaginal pH, making it more alkaline, and remove the natural mucus that your vagina secretes [5-7].

-Imagine your vagina as the rain forest, and a terrible fire is destroying it and leaving empty space without life.
-Well, the douching is this fire wiping everything on its way.
-Do you really want to do this?
+Imagine your vagina as the rain forest and a terrible fire is destroying it, leaving empty space without life.
+Well, douching is this fire destroying everything in its path.
+Kind of scary, right?

-Once you wash away the protective bacteria and mucus, you open the door for the development of a number of complications such as:
+Once you wash away the protective bacteria and mucus, you open the door for the development of complications such as:

 Can I use vaginal douching to get rid of BV, yeast infections, or unpleasant vaginal odor?